 The MSDE recognizes, however, that a State Board resolution and LEA written commitments to reopening schools for in-person instruction for the next school year are in themselves no guarantees of success.
-Despite a concerted effort to reopen schools in the spring, in-person attendance rates in many individual LEAs and Statewide among many student populations still remained low at the conclusion of the 2020-2021 school year (see Weekly Status Report and Appendix A, Table 2).
+Despite a concerted effort to reopen schools in spring 2021, in-person attendance rates in many individual LEAs and Statewide among many student populations still remained low at the conclusion of the 2020-2021 school year (see Weekly Status Report and Appendix A, Table 2).
 There is a concern that students who experienced a "lost" year of learning may struggle when they return to school in-person in the coming school year, or that these students may drop out of schooling altogether.
 This is particularly the case for the most vulnerable student populations, such as low-income, homeless, and migrant students.
-Consequently, the MSDE will need to provide support and guidance to LEAs both prior to and during the early part of the 2021-2021 school year as they attempt to re-engage students and their parents/families and "bring them back into the fold."
-Similarly, once engaged, these students and their parents/families will need ongoing support, such as mental health supports, to ease the transition back to school and ensure that they remain in school thereafter (see A.2, bullet 2 below for more information on the State's new regional mental health program).
+Consequently, the MSDE will need to provide support and guidance to LEAs both prior to and during the early part of the 2021-2022 school year as they attempt to re-engage students and their parents/families and "bring them back into the fold."
+Similarly, once engaged, these students and their parents/families will need ongoing support, such as SEL/mental health supports, to ease the transition back to school and ensure that they remain in school thereafter (see A.2, bullet 2 below for more information on the State's new regional mental health program).

 Finally, while Maryland anticipates that the vast majority of students will return to full-time in-person instruction for the 2021-2022 school year, some LEAs have indicated that they will continue to offer a fully virtual remote learning option for those students that elect it.
 Even for those students who do not engage in fully virtual remote learning, the pandemic has shown that the "old way" of doing things is obsolete.
 The increased reliance on technology in almost all areas of education is likely a permanent shift, and thus LEAs must be in a position to provide the necessary technology supports for all students and educators.
-Additionally, Maryland must remain prepared for the possibility of other disruptions (such as a significant weather event) to learning in the future, which, while hopefully not as turbulent as COVID-19 has proven, could nonetheless be very impactful.
+Additionally, Maryland must remain prepared for the possibility of other disruptions to learning in the future (such as a significant weather event), but whose impact, as the experience of the pandemic has shown, can be mitigated to an extent through the use of technology.
 Consequently, while the MSDE can highlight many accomplishments with regard to the technology supports provided thus far during the pandemic (see A.1, bullet 1), there is still much work to be done to bridge the digital divide.
-The Governor has acknowledged the necessity of building up Maryland's infrastructure, including allocating \$10 million from the Governor's fund to build new cellular towers, but there continues to be a pressing need to expand broadband Internet access across the State, as well as ensuring that the technology supports utilized keep pace with broader technological developments, and that all students and educators who require technology supports (such as laptops/portable devices) have access to these tools, and are properly trained to use them.
+The Governor has acknowledged the necessity of building up Maryland's infrastructure, including allocating \$10 million from the Governor's fund to build new cellular towers.
+However, there continues to be a pressing need to expand broadband Internet access across the State, as well as ensuring that the technology supports utilized keep pace with broader technological developments, and that all students and educators who require technology supports (such as laptops/portable devices) have access to these tools, and are properly trained to use them.